andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 1-2-3-4

-"Are you going to the talkback?"
+<h4 class="article-subheader">Are you going to the talkback?</h4>

 "The what now?"

 "The talkback"

-"Y'all have terms like *adagio* and *pli&eacute;* but the forum in which the choreographer discusses their art is called a talkback?"
+"Y'all have terms like *adagio* and *pli&eacute;* but the forum where the choreographer discusses their art and creative process is called a talkback?"

 *annoyed glares*